Favero ASSIOMA Review – Longterm Report

 Favero state a +/-1% accuracy.

-Here are 3 good charts for starters showing ASSIOMA (duo) vs Watteam Powerbeat (dual) vs WAHOO KICKR.
-Compared to the WAHOO KICKR, the ASSIOMA was +/-0w on average and the Powerbeat +4w.
+Here are three good charts for starters showing ASSIOMA (duo) vs Watteam Powerbeat (dual) vs WAHOO KICKR.
+Compared to the WAHOO KICKR, the ASSIOMA was +/-0w average and the Powerbeat +4w.

 Yep, and more, this time around Watopia, again 3w over on average.
 Nothing particularly stands out for the ASSIOMA on these tests.
 It just looks pretty solid.

-So, 6 years on and the accuracy will have fallen right?
+So, 6 years on, the accuracy will have fallen, right?
 Nope.
 Check this out.
-I’ve got a pretty noisy drivetrain at the moment and that might explain some of these trivial differences.
+I’ve got a pretty noisy drivetrain, which might explain some of these trivial differences.

-GPLlama has a quite nice test that covers extended periods at 200w and 250w followed by some short under/over sprints.
-It covers sensible power ranges that most of us will encounter in normal riding.
-You can click this and explore the source data charts if you like…
+GPLlama has quite a nice test that covers extended periods at 200w and 250w, followed by some short under/over sprints.
+It covers sensible power ranges most of us will encounter in everyday riding.
+You can click this link to explore the source data charts.

 Favero Assioma Alternative Review

-I can’t see why anyone would buy the Vector/Rally that offer the same accuracy but at a greater price.
+I can’t see why anyone would buy the Vector/Rally with the same accuracy but at a greater price.

-The other alternatives you have are power meters in other places on your bike.
+Your other alternatives are power meters in different places on your bike.
 These are a few:

-• CRANK – single- or double-sided solutions exist eg STAGES, 4iiii.
-These can be ones where you: buy the crank; have your crank retrofitted; or where you stick sensors onto your cranks.
-Moving a single-sided crank between bikes IS easier than you might think but changing pedals is much easier IMO
+- CRANK – single- or double-sided solutions exist, e.g. STAGES, 4iiii.
+These can be ones where you buy the crank, have your crank retrofitted, or where you stick sensors onto your cranks.
+Moving a single-sided crank between bikes is easier than you might think, but changing pedals is much easier, in my opinion.

-• CRANK SPINDLE – ie the bit that both cranks fasten onto that goes through your bike.
+- CRANK SPINDLE – ie the bit that both cranks fasten onto that goes through your bike.
 Changing that requires a compatible bike width and compatible bearing diameters.
-Can be simple…or not.
+It can be simple…or not.

 SUPPORT – Assioma Review

 I have been given excellent and detailed support as and when requested.
-Then again Favero knew I was doing a review so it is not possible to extrapolate that to the full customer base.
+Then again, Favero knew I was doing a review, so it was impossible to extrapolate that to the entire customer base.

 PROBLEMS Found In Assioma Review

-I’ve tried to put the battery charger on the wrong way around (sigh) but that’s about it.
-After only a few weeks of use, I’ve not encountered any problems of note.
-As and when and if I do then I will update this section.
+I’ve tried to put the battery charger on the wrong way around (sigh), but that’s all.
+After only a few weeks of use, I’ve not encountered any problems of note as and when, and if I do, I will update this section.

 These are things I will be specifically watching out for

-1. Durability – the previous bePROs were fine for well over a year but then started to look a bit ragged after the cumulative effect of numerous knocks started to show (but still worked fine).
+- Durability – the previous bePROs were fine for well over a year but then started to look a bit ragged after the cumulative effect of numerous knocks began to show (but still worked fine).
 The ASSIOMAs are supposed to be MORE durable.
 Let’s see.

-2. Power Balance – I have an asymmetry issue but I also noticed some inconsistencies with the bePRO’s power balance over the years.
-Maybe that was due to recalibrations through firmware and dangling weights from the pedals! – I did those with the bePRO but they are not required for ASSIOMA.
+- Power Balance – I have an asymmetry issue, but I have also noticed some inconsistencies with the bePRO’s power balance over the years.
+Maybe that was due to recalibrations through firmware and dangling weights from the pedals! – I did those with the bePRO, but they are not required for ASSIOMA.

-3. I seem to have issues with Garmin’s picking up the ASSIOMA once the signal is lost…although it only appears to be with Garmins.
-Reboot the Garmin and all is good.
+- I seem to have issues with Garmin picking up the ASSIOMA once the signal is lost, although it only appears to be with Garmins.
+Reboot the Garmin, and all is good.
 (Although it’s not good when you’ve just come out of T1…grrr).

 PRICE, AVAILABILITY & WARRANTY

-There is a 2-year warranty (UK) and in all my dealings with Favero, and in all the dealings with Favero that I hear other people have had, they are out to make friends.
-Warranties in other countries might differ.
+There is a 2-year warranty (UK), and in all my dealings with Favero, and all the dealings with Favero that I hear other people have had, they are out to make friends.
+Warranties in different countries might differ.

-DISCOUNTED LINKS IMMEDIATELY BELOW: These should be the cheapest deal you can get (if not it will be VERY close to the cheapest).
+DISCOUNTED LINKS IMMEDIATELY BELOW: These should be the cheapest deal you can get (if not, they will be VERY close to the most affordable).

 >> Current Pricing: link <<